amituuush/cats/README.md

 }
 ```

  The problem was `react-grid-layout` requires a default height (`h`) to be set to all grid elements; however in this app, grid elements have a variable height, as image size and fact length differ for each grid element.
 I had to figure out some way to find the height of each grid element after the component had rendered, calculate it's height in `react-grid-layout` units, and update each individual grid element's height so it would be re-rendered.
-One of the problems was I wasn't able to make each grid element it's own React component which would have allowed me get their height because the app would break.
+One of the problems was I wasn't able to make each grid element it's own React component which would have allowed me to get their height because the app would break.
 Thus, they needed to all be rendered under one component (`<CardContainer />`).
 The code looked like this:

 ```
   createElement(catAndFact) {